ReDI-School/nrw-html-and-css/lesson20/index.md

 - Style an element when it gets focus

 We have worked with some of these during our [CSS Links and Lists Lesson](https://redi-school.github.io/nrw-html-and-css-2021-spring/lesson10/)
-The most important pseudo classes which this section covers are:
+The most important pseudo-classes which this section covers are:

 - `:first-child`
 - `:last-child`
 - `:nth-child()`

-If times allow it we would cover some additional pseudo classes.
+If times allow it we would cover some additional pseudo-classes.

 # 4. CSS Pseudo Elements

-Apart from pseudo classes there are also pseudo elements which can be styled with a certain CSS Pseudo Elements Selectors.
+Apart from pseudo-classes there are also pseudo-elements which can be styled with a certain CSS Pseudo-elements Selectors.
 A CSS pseudo-element is used to style specified parts of an element.
 For example, it can be used to:

 - Style the first letter, or line, of an element
 - Insert content before, or after, the content of an element

-The most important Pseudo Elements we would cover are:
+The most important Pseudo-elements we would cover are:

 - `::first-line`
 - `::first-letter`